csilviu71/videosnap/README.md

 VideoSnap is an OSX command line tool for recording video and audio from any attached QuickTime capture device.

-You can specify which device to capture from, the duration, size/quality, a delay period (before capturing starts) and optionally turn off audio capturing.
+See the argument list below for all available options.
+By default videosnap will capture and encode using the H.264(SD480)/AAC format to 'movie.mov'.
+If you do not specify a duration, capturing will continue until you interrupt with CTRL+c.

-The only _required_ argument is a file path.
-By default VideoSnap will capture 6 seconds of video and audio from the default capture device in H.264(SD480)/AAC encoding to 'movie.mov'.
 You can also use VideoSnap to list attached QuickTime capture devices by name.

 This command was inspired by [ImageSnap](https://github.com/rharder/imagesnap) from [@rharder](https://github.com/rharder), and driven by problems with the